Luke-Poeppel/decitala/docsrc/index.rst

    >>> my_fragment.std()
    1.5242185497821

-See the ``fragment`` module for more information.
-Also included in the package is a method for fast queries on rhythmic datasets.
-The ``hash_table`` module stores a number of possible modifications to a given fragment (based on Messiaen's well-documented modification techniques).
-To create and query a generic ``hash_table.FragmentHashTable``, we may use the following:
+See the ``fragment`` module for more information on methods.
+Also included is a function for fast queries on rhythmic datasets.
+The ``hash_table`` module allows the user to create and query a generic ``hash_table.FragmentHashTable`` object as below.
+The modification types are based on Olivier Messiaen's well-documentation rhythmic manipulation techniques.

    >>> from decitala.hash_table import FragmentHashTable
    >>> my_ht = FragmentHashTable(